Install the sync app per machine

 - Automatic updates when a new version is available

-- To apply sync client updates, computers in your organization must be able to reach the following: "oneclient.sfx.ms" and "g.live.com."
+- To apply sync app updates, computers in your organization must be able to reach the following: "oneclient.sfx.ms" and "g.live.com."
 Make sure you don't block these URLs.
 They are also used to enable and disable features and apply bug fixes.
 More info about the URLs and IP address ranges used in Office 365.

 - Download OneDriveSetup.exe.

 - Run “OneDriveSetup.exe /allusers” from a command prompt window (will result in a UAC prompt) or by using SCCM.
-This will install the sync client under the “Program Files (x86)\Microsoft OneDrive” directory.
+This will install the sync app under the “Program Files (x86)\Microsoft OneDrive” directory.
 When setup completes, OneDrive will start.
 If accounts were added on the computer, they'll be migrated automatically.

 With per-machine installation, will a single OneDrive.exe process be shared by all users on the computer?
 No, although a single version of OneDrive.exe is installed, a new process is created for every OneDrive account syncing on the computer.